 The way the medication works is a short-term settlement to a long-term problem, and you need to be aware of that.

-Your feelings and symptoms will be reduced, and medication will help you over a short period, or for a particular event or purpose.
+Your feelings and symptoms will reduce, and medication will help you over a short period or for a particular event or purpose.

 Side Effects Of Social Anxiety Medication.

 The kind of medication prescribed for social anxiety carries the risk of becoming addicted to it.
 Because the effects wear off quite fast, you may be tempted to increase your dose.
 Over time, continued use may mean you need to increase your dosage to get the same effect as when you started using the medication.
 This is not a good situation to find yourself in.
 There are many positives to using medicine, but there are also a lot of negatives.

 Should You Use Medication For Social Anxiety?.

 There is a lot to think about here.
-Yes, it can help you over difficult periods but only for a short time.
+Yes, it can help you over painful periods but only for a short time.

 Most people will get some benefit from using the medicine.
 If you control your usage and consult with your doctor, you should be okay.

 Watch out for any side effects with your medication.
 Some people will, and others will not have any significant negative symptoms.
 If you experience problems, talk to your doctor to see if there is a suitable alternative.

 If you were taking any medication for an extended time, you might experience withdrawal symptoms if you suddenly stop taking it.
 Always consult a medical professional before changing or stopping prescribed drugs.

 Your doctor will consider the intensity of your social anxiety, your complete medical history, and any other medicines you are taking, before deciding on a prescription for you.